cmusatyalab/openface/README.md

 benchmark.
 We had to fallback to using the deep funneled versions for 152 of 13233 images because dlib failed to detect a face or landmarks.
+We obtain a mean accuracy of 0.8483 &plusmn; 0.0172 with an AUC of 0.92.

 ![](images/nn4.v1.lfw.roc.png)

 This can be generated with the following commands from the root `openface` directory, assuming you have downloaded and placed the raw and deep funneled LFW data from [here](http://vis-www.cs.umass.edu/lfw/) in `./data/lfw/raw` and `./data/lfw/deepfunneled`.